Friday, June 27, 2025

 # # #

-Medieval fighting stops on holidays, which take up one day in three (for the Ashanti, two days in three).
+Fighting stops on holidays, which take up one day in three (for the Ashanti, two days in three).
 Attacking Paris on a saint's day is one of the reasons for condemning Joan of Arc.

 # # #

--- The Pillars of the Earth, historical novel by Ken Follett, 1989
+The Pillars of the Earth, historical novel by Ken Follett, 1989

 # # #

-Arms can be for show, not combat.
-Sixteenth-century weapons at the Louvre:
+Arms can be for show, not combat:

 Shield of Charles IX (toward 1560)

-Chronicles, narratives and arts of the time
+chronicles, narratives and arts of the time

-and informally muzzled in practice.
+was muzzled in practice.

 * * *